haka-security/haka/doc/developer/c/module.rst

         Callback used to receive a new packet.
 This function should block until a packet is received.

-        :returns:Non zero in case of error.
+        :returns: Non zero in case of error.

     .. c:function:: void (*verdict)(struct packet *pkt, filter_result result)

         Apply a verdict on a received packet.
 The module should then apply this verdict on the underlying packet.

         :param pkt: The received packet.
-After calling this funciton the packet address is never used again by the application allow the module to free it if needed.
+After calling this function the packet address is never used again by the application but allow the module to free it if needed.
         :param result: The verdict to apply to this packet.

     .. c:function:: size_t (*get_length)(struct packet *pkt)